Skip to main content

 Tips

-Even in a simple contract like a TON Jetton, there are already quite a few messages, senders, receivers, and pieces of data contained in messages.
-Now imagine how it looks when you’re developing something a little more complex, like a decentralized exchange (DEX) where the number of messages in one workflow can exceed ten.
+Even in a simple contract like a TON Jetton, there are numerous messages, senders, receivers, and data pieces.
+For more complex contracts like decentralized exchanges (DEXs), the number of messages in a single workflow can exceed ten.

 smart2.png

-At CertiK, we use the DOT language to describe and update such diagrams during the course of the audit.
-Our auditors find that this helps them visualize and understand the complex interactions within and between contracts.
+At CertiK, we use the DOT language to describe and update such diagrams during audits.
+This helps auditors visualize and understand complex interactions within and between contracts.

-Using the message flow, first define the entry point.
-This is the message that starts the cascade of messages in your group of contracts (“consequences”).
-It is here that everything needs to be checked (payload, gas supply, etc.) in order to minimize the possibility of failure in subsequent stages.
+Define the entry point in your message flow—the message that initiates the cascade of messages in your contract group.
+Perform all necessary checks (payload, gas supply, etc.) here to minimize the chance of failure in subsequent stages.

-For example, in TON Jetton, if the recipient's wallet cannot accept any tokens (it depends on the logic for receiving), then the sender's wallet will process the bounced message and return the tokens to its own balance.
+For example, in TON Jetton, if the recipient’s wallet cannot accept tokens, the sender’s wallet processes the bounced message and returns the tokens to its balance.

 () on_bounce (slice in_msg_body) impure {